TerraformersMC/Terrestria/README.md

 # Terrestria

-Terrestria is an upcoming biomes mod for Fabric targeting Minecraft 1.14.2 and above, inspired by parts of ExtrabiomesXL.
+Terrestria is an upcoming biomes mod for Fabric targeting Minecraft 1.14.2 and above, inspired by ExtrabiomesXL for 1.4.7 and 1.7.10 as well as certain aspects of RedPower World from 1.4.7.

 It features the following 8 biomes currently: